Replacement Parts

 Find bulbs, glass, stakes, transformers, and compatible replacement help for older Portfolio fixtures.

-If you are here because a fixture stopped working, a transformer is buzzing, a light is too dim, or you need help identifying an older part, this homepage points you to the strongest Portfolio troubleshooting, installation, buying, and replacement guides on the site.
+If you are here because a fixture stopped working, a transformer is buzzing, a light is too dim, or you need help identifying an older part, this homepage links you directly to the field-tested troubleshooting and replacement guides developed over 25 years of hands-on work with Portfolio lighting systems.

 Many visitors come here because they need Portfolio lighting replacement parts for a broken, missing, or discontinued fixture.
 The fastest path is usually to start with parts, discontinued models, or troubleshooting before replacing the whole light.